Frederick W. Gibb: World War II

+Gibb while in command of the 16th Infantry Regiment, sometime in either 1944 or 1945.

 At the time of Japanese attack on Pearl Harbor in December 1941, which brought the United States into World War II, Gibb served as commander of E Company of the 16th Infantry Regiment, then commanded by Colonel Henry B. Cheadle, at Fort Devens, Massachusetts.
 Upon his promotion to major, Gibb served as Regimental Personnel officer and later as operations officer.
 His regiment was one of three which formed part of the 1st Infantry Division under Major General "Terrible Terry" Allen and sailed to England in August 1942 in order to prepare for Operation Torch, an Anglo–American invasion of French North Africa.

 Gibb was appointed commanding officer of the 3rd Battalion, 16th Infantry while in England and later led his battalion during the amphibious landing at Arzew during the night of November 8, 1942 (see Operation Torch).
 He later led his unit during the assault on Oran and took part in the battles of Kasserine Pass and El Guettar.
 Gibb distinguished himself and received two Bronze Star Medals.

 The 1st Infantry Division later took part in the Allied invasion of Sicily in July 1943 and Gibb participated in the heavy fighting against Germans.
 The 16th Infantry Regiment, together with the rest of the 1st Division, now commanded by Major General Clarence R. Huebner, sailed to Liverpool, England in October 1943 and Gibb was appointed lieutenant colonel and 1st Division Assistant Chief of Staff, G-3 (Operations and Plans).
 He was also decorated with Legion of Merit for his service in Africa and Sicily.

 Gibb landed in Normandy at the beginning of June 1944 and received his second Legion of Merit for his part in the Battle of Normandy.
 He was relieved by Lieutenant Colonel Clarence E. Beck and subsequently succeeded Colonel George A. Taylor, who was promoted to assistant division commander (ADC) of the 1st Division, as commanding officer of the 16th Infantry Regiment and led his regiment during the battles of Hürtgen Forest, the Bulge and Remagen.
 He received the Silver Star for his service with the 16th Infantry Regiment in France, Belgium and Germany and also was decorated by the Governments of France and Belgium.

 He ended the war in Franzensbad, Czechoslovakia, in May 1945 and received his third Bronze Star Medal, Czechoslovak Order of the White Lion, 3rd Class and Czechoslovak War Cross for his service during the final phase of World War II.